itdxer/blog.itdxer.com/_posts/2020-10-18-three-solutions-to-the-putnam's-2006-statistical-problem.md

 Another solution could be found mathematically by noticing a recursive pattern in the sequence.
 We can assume that we start with all possible permutations of the sequences \\(n-1\\) unique numbers.
-From the available permutations we can generate all possible permutations of the sequences with \\(n\\) unique numbers, but adding \\(n\\) in each sequence to every possible position.
+From the available permutations we can generate all possible permutations of the sequences with \\(n\\) unique numbers by adding \\(n\\) in each sequence to every possible position.
 For example, from the sequence `1, 3, 2` we can create 4 new sequences by adding number 4 in every possible position and we will get `4, 1, 3, 2`, `1, 4, 3, 2`, `1, 3, 4, 2` and `1, 3, 2, 4`.
 Notice that it doesn't matter where we put the largest number in the sequence, it will always be a global maximum.
 The new number will either be added between numbers that aren't local maximas or near numbers where one of them is local maxima (but never both).
 Basically, the new number will either add one local maxima to the sequence or won't change the number of local maximas (it will absorb one of the existing maximas).